 Three large studies spanning 30 years convinces me that in being ‘kind’ to our heart, we need to be cautious about the marketing of foods., epsecially oils.
 There are so many on the market these days and like many things, it becomes very confusing.

-In light of this research and the fact that cafes and fast-food takeaway places are now opening in New Zealand and Australia at least (the queues to McDonalds were enormous in some locations yesterday), then we also need to be careful of smoothies (especially commercially bought ones) that have as their base, coconut oil and coconut milk.
+In light of this research, we also need to be careful of smoothies (especially commercially bought ones) that have as their base, coconut oil and coconut milk.
 It might taste great, but it’s dumping lots of saturated fats and harmful cholesterol into your gut and liver and eventually, your blood vessels too.